Ukrainian apple sponge cake (sharlotka or yabluchnyk) is an inexpensive and easy-to-make dessert. It’s my family’s favorite recipe.

 - 3 big apples

-- Add the apples to the flour-and-eggs mixture, mix well, and pour the dough into the baking dish (don’t forget to grease it with some butter and sprinkle with flour)
+- Add the apples to the flour-egg mixture, mix well, and pour the batter into the greased and floured baking dish.

 - Preheat the oven to 180°C (350°F) and bake the cake for about 1 hour until a toothpick comes out clean.
 Enjoy the delicious sharlotka with a cup of tea!